ra-coding-club/week-5-cool-down/README.md

-# week-5-cool-down
-Cool Down Assignment for Week 5 of Coding Club
+# Week 5 Cool Down

+**Prompt: Write a paragraph or make a list of everything that you have learned so far in this club.
+Tell me everything!**

+[Erase this line and start typing.]